Get help today 888-685-5770 or sign up for 24/7 text support.

 3. A Desire to Stop Drinking is the Only Membership Requirement

-No one is turned away if they wish to overcome alcohol abuse.
+No one is turned away if they wish to overcome alcohol addiction.
 Membership with the group is based only on abstinence from alcohol and following the 12 Steps, not on money or conformity.
 Any two or more individuals using the 12 Steps to overcome alcohol use disorder and problem drinking can use the name AA if they have no other affiliation.

 4. All AA Groups are Autonomous